Automatic generation of the drainage system layout

 - Select the horizontal pipe route with the left button.
 As a result, the pipe (3) is automatically generated between the elements following the selected route.

-Generate the path along the shaft
+Generate the path along the service riser

 Generates a pipe following a vertical pipe passage (or duct), which must be previously entered in the desired position.